Skip to content

 🌖 Waning Gibbous — Share What You've Received

 The moon begins to wane.
-There's an invitation here toward generosity — sharing what you've learned or what has come through.
-This isn't about performing gratitude online.
+There's an invitation toward generosity — sharing what you've learned or what has come through.
+This isn't about performing gratitude publicly.
 It's about the energetic truth that abundance circulates.
-When you share, you signal to yourself that there's enough.
+When you give, you signal to yourself that there's enough.

-🌗 Third Quarter — Forgiveness and Release (Round Two)
+🌗 Third Quarter — Forgiveness and Deeper Release

 The second half-moon is specifically powerful for forgiveness work.
-If the full moon was about releasing what you're ready to let go of consciously, the Third Quarter often surfaces what's hiding underneath — old grievances, self-judgments, resentments you didn't realize you were still carrying.
+If the full moon was about releasing what you're consciously ready to let go of, the Third Quarter often surfaces what's hiding underneath — old grievances, self-judgments, resentments you didn't realize you were still carrying.

 Journaling is especially useful here.
 Not journaling about what you want, but about what you're done with.